tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/smart-contracts.md

 </ExpansionPanel>

 Essentially, smart contracts are automated agreements between contract creators and recipients written in code.
-They are baked into blockchains.
+They are baked into blockchains; smart contracts exist across a distributed, decentralized networks (i.e. blockchains).
 Therefore, smart contracts are immutable and irreversible.
+These contracts allow for the execution, enforcement, and verification of agreements among anonymous parties, without needing a central authority, legal system, or external enforcement system.

 Virtual-machine blockchains like Ethereum addressed the demand for more programmability because, at the time, the options available for building decentralized applications (dApps) were limited.
 Before Ethereum introduced smart contracts, most developers would build on top of the complex and limited Bitcoin scripting language, or fork the Bitcoin codebase which was hard to work with and customize.
 With Ethereum's Virtual Machine (EVM), the state machine brought the possibility of interpreting Turing-complete programs, smart contracts.
 These contracts are suited for use cases like one-time events such as initial coin offerings (ICOs).